Asadimran123/halo3-main-menu/README.md

  bugs
  (11/23) theater lobby film switch btn
  - it takes two click for film list to display on first time. has to do with initial state of the film div

+potential refactors
+(11/24) - theator lobby menus.
+- they are currently just displayed as none for initial state
+- refactor to create lobbies on button click